Saint Petersburg Soviet: October Manifesto and revolutionary weaknesses

-In a speech to the crowd at the capital's university, Trotsky identified the weaknesses of the revolution that ultimately caused it to fail: despite the monarch's vacillations, the power of the autocracy remained in place.
+In a speech to the crowd at Saint Petersburg Imperial University, Trotsky identified the weaknesses of the revolution that ultimately caused it to fail: despite the monarch's vacillations, the power of the autocracy remained in place.
 Despite revolutionary ferment in some units of the Imperial Russian Army - and especially in the Imperial Russian Navy - the bulk remained loyal to the Tsar.
 Rural Russia, the vast majority of the country, was still indifferent to the revolution, a largely urban phenomenon.
 The working classes' defence of the revolution was also undecided, and some of them were content with the tsar's concessions.
 While they longed for political freedoms, the proletariat also sought social reforms.